carpentries-lab/metagenomics-analysis/_episodes/07-first-steps-R.md

 exercises: 0
 questions:
 - "What is R and why is it important to learn it?"
-- "What types of data does R language have?"
+- "What types of data does the R language has?"
 - "Data-frames.
 What they are and how to manage them? "
 - "How do I use R tools to manage an R object?"
 objectives:
-- "Undestand why R is important."
+- "Understand why R is important."
 - "Learn the types of data that we can manage in R."
 - "Understand what is a data-frame and manipulate it."
 - "Use the help command to get more insight on R functions."